 If you make a complaint about noise we will require your help in order to investigate and achieve a resolution.
 For example, by providing adequate information, keeping records, reporting noise when it occurs and allowing access to your premises.

-If you are being disturbed by noise happening now or if you would like help or advice:
+If you are in the Square Mile and being disturbed by noise happening now or if you would like help or advice:

 Call 020 7606 3030 for noise happening now, or for advice, email email@example.com (please note response to emails is not immediate).